bbioren/bbioren.github.io/_pages/about.md

 ---

 Hi!
 I am a sophmore planning on studying math and cs at the University of Washington.
-I am passionate about making consumption of ideas accesable to people of all backgrounds using meaning perserving simplification techniques.
-In my free time I enjoy playing soccer and riding my bike around Seattle.
+I am passionate about making abstract concepts more accesable to people of all backgrounds.
+My research focus lies in developing methods to perserve the meaning behind text while simplifying its delivery.
+In my free time I enjoy getting outdoors through bike riding and soccer.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.